3dbeb41841bfbfcc24d55143816cf7f1/js-modern-array-methods/readme-template.md

 You can use `Array.indexOf` to find the index of a value in an Array.
 Array.indexOf can find either primitive values or JavaScript objects.
 If the value is not found, `Array.indexOf` will return -1.

-Here is an example of using `indexOf`:
+Here is an example using `indexOf`:

 ```javascript
 {{ examples/indexof.js }}